IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/paul-lloyd.md

 ## What can we expect from Paul in the future?
 Anything you want to share?

-I’m hoping this year will see me have more time to spend on a somewhat neglected side-project: <a class="link link--special" href="http://bradshawsguide.org" target="_blank" rel="noopener">Bradshaw’s Guide</a>.
+I’m hoping this year will see me have more time to spend on a somewhat neglected side-project: <a class="link link--special" href="http://bradshawsguide.org" target="_blank" rel="noopener noreferrer">Bradshaw’s Guide</a>.
 It’s a digitised version of a victorian railway travel guide, but I’ve only transcribed the first of four sections, so far.
 I’d like to add the remaining three sections, as well as update its design and revisit my implementation.